vimalmenon/backend.completeautomate/README.md

   - [ ] Need to add UI for Youtube Channel
   - [ ] Need to add Graph for stats for YouTube
   - [ ] Show Graph next to Edit button to show Graph
+  - [ ] Ability to perform all tasks from GUI

 **Ideas / Low Priority:**